micheliaHEART/micheliaHEART/README.md

 ---

-I'm a creator building **Virtualoka** – a multi-IP creative studio somewhere between an animation house, a publisher, a type foundry, and a community.
+I'm a director building **Virtualoka** – a multi-IP creative studio somewhere between an animation house, a publisher, a type foundry, and a community.

 ---